-In 1873 in Nelson St, Plattsburg (now part of Wallsend) The Miners Advocate and Northumberland Recorder was first published.
+In 1873 in Nelson Street, Plattsburg (now part of Wallsend), The Miners Advocate and Northumberland Recorder was first published.

 John Sweet's father-in-law, James Fletcher, believed the region was ready for a bigger newspaper published daily and persuaded his son-in-law to expand.

-The Advocate moved to Bolton St, Newcastle, and on April 3, 1876, the first copies of The Newcastle Morning Herald and Miners Advocate hit the streets.
+The Advocate moved to Bolton Street, Newcastle, and on April 3, 1876, the first copies of The Newcastle Morning Herald and Miners Advocate hit the streets.